jjmchew/jjmchew.github.io/RB139/05-spotQuesAnswers.md

 - Bundler is a dependency manager for Ruby programs - it helps to track the dependencies associated with your Ruby program.
 For example, your program may require a specific version of Ruby, specific RubyGems or specific versions of RubyGems.
 Each RubyGem that you use may also have specific dependencies.
 Bundler will scan the dependencies associated with each of your program dependencies and document and install all of the associated versions to ensure that your program can be easily installed and run on different systems.

+##### Additions
+- Bundler lets you manage the various dependencies in a Ruby project. [quiz 3 q1]
+- Bundler uses `Gemfile` to determine which version of Ruby and what RubyGems your application needs. [quiz 3 q9]
+- Bundler creates a `Gemfile.lock` file that contains your application's dependency information. [quiz 3 q9]

 ---

 52
 What is Rake and why is it useful?

 - Rake is an automation tool for Ruby programs.
 It uses the Ruby language to define common tasks which can be executed from the command line.
 Tasks such as preparing files, creating or editing documentation, running tests, executing shell commands (like git commands), or packaging code are all tasks that Rake can help automate.
 Pre-defining these tasks makes it easier to maintain consistency, reduce human error, and reduce overall effort in completing tasks in a specific way and in an specific order.
 Use of a `Rakefile` can be especially helpful when collaborating with a distributed team.

+##### Additions
+- Rake automates common tasks required to build, test, package, and install programs. [quiz 3 q2]

 ---